Personal relationships of Michael Jackson: Brooke Shields

 In his autobiography Moonwalk (1988), Jackson said his relationship with Shields was "romantically serious for a while."
 Shields said that while never formally proposing, he would speak about the two marrying and raising adoptive children together.
 The suggestions were met with disapproval from Shields, who felt such a move would have "divided [her] life too much".
-She recalled: "There were times when he would ask me to marry him, and I would say, 'You have me for the rest of your life, you don’t need to marry me, I’m going to go on...have my own marriage and my own kids, and you’ll always have me.'
+She recalled: "There were times when he would ask me to marry him, and I would say, 'You have me for the rest of your life, you don't need to marry me, I'm going to go on...have my own marriage and my own kids, and you'll always have me.'
 I think it made him relax.
-He didn’t want to lose things that meant something to him."
+He didn't want to lose things that meant something to him."

 As the couple's separate lives diverged, the two gradually saw each other less.
 At the time of Jackson's death in 2009, the pair had not seen each other for sixteen years.
-Shields claimed that in the singer's last years "it was harder to get the right number to get through to him".
+Shields claimed that in Jackson's last years "it was harder to get the right number to get through to him".
 In July 2009, she spoke at the Michael Jackson memorial service, reminiscing about their time together:

 "Thinking back to when we met and the many times that we spent together and whenever we were out together, there would be a caption of some kind, and the caption usually said something like 'an odd couple' or 'an unlikely pair,' but to us, it was the most natural and easiest of friendships...Michael always knew he could count on me to support him or be his date, and that we would have fun no matter where we were.
 We had a bond...both of us needed to be adults very early, but when we were together, we were two little kids having fun."